vandabarata/ES1-2019-EIPL-81/README.md

 ![Project Functionalities](https://img.shields.io/badge/Project-Functionalities-green?style=for-the-badge&logo=read-the-docs)

 Our project consists on a tool to check code quality, based on several code stats given in a specific Excel file.
 Said file is in the root of our project.
 User then has access to 2 rules that exist by default.
 New rules can be added with any valid conditions, based on the given metrics.
-The 2 default rules can also have their thresholds edited for different results.
+The 2 default rules can also have their thresholds edited for different results, but can never be further edited or deleted.

 ### How to use